 In 2014, Mimi went to Chile to study abroad for school.
 While Mimi already knew she loved to be outside, this trip encouraged her to keep blooming into the outdoors badass that she is.
 While it may seem difficult to beat a trip to Chile, Mimi considers one of the coolest places she's been to be the Lake Superior Provincial Park, where she spent several days backpacking.

-When she is not studying or working as a nurse (She recently completed her RN exam like a champ), she can be found snowboarding, climbing, hiking, and teaching others how to surf in Lake Superior.
+When she is not studying or working as a nurse (she recently completed her RN exam like a champ), she can be found snowboarding, climbing, hiking, or teaching others how to surf in Lake Superior.
 On top of that, Mimi is starting to add ice climbing to her list of ways to play outside.